The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 How To Conjugate the Latin Verb Sum

 As with any Latin verb, we will start by looking at the principal parts.
+The principal parts of sum are sum, esse, fuī, futūrus.

 The first two principal parts are different from those of other verbs you may have learned.
 Normally a verb’s second principal part tells you its conjugation, but esse does not have any of the standard infinitive endings.

 This is because sum, esse, fuī, futūrus is an irregular verb.
-In other words, it does not belong to any of the four Latin conjugations.
+In other words, it does not belong to any of the four Latin verb conjugations.

 Sum is highly irregular in the present system (the present, future, and imperfect tenses).
 But luckily, it is completely regular in the perfect system (the perfect, pluperfect, and future perfect tenses).